kameshsampath/osgidoc/README.md

 # OSGiDoc(WIP) #

 OSGiDoc is documentation utility that helps generating a _html_ based documentation for OSGi bundles.
-This serves as first step words building a formal RFP to the OSGi Alliance on defining the documentation as part of the OSGi specification.

 ### What is this repository for? ###